sahithyandev/s2/src/content/docs/program-construction/18-structural-design-patterns.md

 }
 ```

-In this example, the `ProxyImage` class acts as a proxy for the `RealImage` class.
-The real image is only loaded from disk when it is needed, demonstrating lazy initialization.
-The client interacts with the proxy as if it were the real object.

 ## Composite Pattern

-The Composite Pattern is a structural design pattern that allows you to compose objects into tree-like structures to represent part-whole hierarchies.
+Allows you to compose objects into tree-like structures to represent part-whole hierarchies.
 It lets clients treat individual objects and compositions of objects uniformly.

-- **Component**: Declares the interface for objects in the composition.
+- Component: Declares the interface for objects in the composition.
-- **Leaf**: Represents the leaf objects in the composition.
+- Leaf: Represents the leaf objects in the composition.
 A leaf has no children.
-- **Composite**: Represents a node that can have children.
+- Composite: Represents a node that can have children.
 Implements the component interface and stores child components.

 This pattern is particularly useful when you need to work with tree structures, such as representing a file system, organization hierarchies, or graphical user interfaces.